matrix-org/matrix-spec-proposals/proposals/4098-provisioning-with-scim.md

 need to manually perform the account removal operation on all the services the employee had been using.
 This can be cumbersome depending on the quantity of users and services.
-- With a provisioning protocol, the modifications on the user profile are automacally repercuted on all the services, so the system administrators only need to do the removal once on the IAM server.
+- With a provisioning protocol, the modifications on the user profile are automatically performed on all the services, so the system administrators only need to do the removal once on the IAM server.

 ### A provisioning protocol